August 10, 2022

 To apply for the Implementation Grant, you must include these Standard Forms:

-The USDOT will conduct separate review processes for each of the Action Plan Grant and the Implementation Grant based on an applicant’s selection criteria.
-Local governments that are selected for SS4A awards will be announced around the end of 2022 or early 2023.
+The USDOT conducts separate review processes for each of the Action Plan Grants and the Implementation Grants based on an applicant’s selection criteria.

 For Action Plan Grants, the USDOT will consider the following selection criteria: